 The Applied Mathematics Institute has an established visitors program which provides partial support for guest speakers and research collaborators.
-The Institute sponsors a biweekly colloquium and also co-sponsors from time to time conferences and research workshops.
-The Applied Mathematics Institute organizes the publication of the Newsletter of the Canadian Applied Mathematics Society.
+The Institute sponsors a biweekly colloquium and co-sponsors from time to time conferences and research workshops.
 The Applied Mathematics Institute also publishes the AMI Newsletter to promote and publicize the activities of the Institute membership.
-In cooperation with the Canadian Applied Mathematics Society, the AMI publishes an international journal, the Canadian Applied Mathematics Quarterly.
+In cooperation with the Canadian Applied and

+Industrial Mathematics Society, the AMI publishes an international journal, the Canadian Applied Mathematics Quarterly.
 Anyone interested in being placed on the mailing list for the AMI Newsletter should contact the Director.